Special Needs Learning in the Time of Covid-19

 A Strain on Children and Parents

-Autistic children do well with routine, and the Covid-19 circuit breaker in Singapore has caused a huge disruption in their schedule.
-We are now required to wear masks once we step out of our homes, yet autistic children with sensory issues might feel the urge to remove their masks.
-Moreover, many special needs students struggle to focus on and follow their school’s online lessons.
-Said one parent of my student, an 8-year old autistic boy who goes to a mainstream primary school, “Home-based learning is not very smooth.
-I must sit next to him and call him many times to start writing.”
+Children with autism do well with routine, and the Covid-19 circuit breaker in Singapore has caused a huge disruption in their schedule.
+We are now required to wear masks once we step out of our homes, yet some children with sensory issues might feel the urge to remove their masks.
+Moreover, many children with poor focus may not be able to follow their school’s online lessons.
+Said one parent of my student, an 8-year old boy with autism who goes to a mainstream primary school, “Home-based learning is not very smooth.
+I must sit next to him and call him many times just to start writing.”

 During this period, parents have to take on the role of teacher and therapist to their special needs children.
 This is on top of having to work, cook, do housework, and take care of other children in the household.
 There is no personal downtime.